szilvia-csernus/book-cycle/README.md

 ---

-If we would like to edit our shopping bag, we can do so by clicking the `Edit Bag` button.
-We can also select our shipping preference.
+If you would like to edit your shopping bag, you can do so by clicking the `Edit Bag` button.
+You can also select your shipping preference.
 |Shopping bag - light mode|Shopping bag - dark mode|
 |:---:|:---:|
 |![Bag light mode](readme_files/bag-light.jpeg)|![Bag dark mode](readme_files/bag-dark.jpeg)|

 ---

-If we choose to go back to the bookstore's page, we will see if we have a particular book in our shopping bag:
+If you choose to go back to the bookstore's page, you will see if you have a particular book in your shopping bag:

 ![In your bag!](readme_files/in-your-bag.jpeg)

 ---

-After clicking the `Checkout` button, we will be taken to the `Checkout Page`.
-If we chose to have the books delivered, we need to give detailed shipping information.
+After clicking the `Checkout` button, you will be taken to the `Checkout Page`.
+If you chose to have the books delivered, you need to provide detailed shipping information.
 Otherwise, only the `Country` and the `Postcode` are needed for the card payment.

 |Checkout - light mode|Checkout - dark mode|
 |:---:|:---:|
 |![Checkout light mode](readme_files/checkout-light.jpeg)|![Checkout dark mode](readme_files/checkout-dark.jpeg)|

 ---

-`Stripe` provides a number of test cards that we can use for successful / failed payments.
-After a successful payment, we will receive a confirmation email about our order.
+`Stripe` provides a number of test cards that you can use for successful or failed payments.
+After a successful payment, you will receive a confirmation email about your order.

 |Payment|Checkout Success Page & Email Confirmation|
 |:---:|:---:|
 |![Payment light mode](readme_files/payment-light.jpeg) ![Insufficient Funds](readme_files/insufficient-funds.jpeg)![Card Declined](readme_files/card-declined.jpeg)|![Checkout success light mode](readme_files/checkout-success-light.jpeg)![Email confirmation](readme_files/order-confirmation-email.jpeg)|